-A unique mechanism at the centre of the ecosystem in which the Guidelines are implemented
+A unique mechanism in the ecosystem in which the Guidelines are implemented

-- 212. NCPs are central in ensuring the effectiveness and uptake of the Guidelines and their unique character as the only comprehensive international RBC standard equipped with a remedy mechanism.
-NCPs remain the only state-based non-judicial grievance mechanism with a mandate to consider, and facilitate remedy for, corporate impacts across the world. - 213.
+NCPs are central in ensuring the effectiveness and uptake of the Guidelines and their unique character as the only comprehensive international RBC standard equipped with a remedy mechanism.
+NCPs remain the only state-based non-judicial grievance mechanism with a mandate to consider, and facilitate remedy for, corporate impacts across the world.

 This uniqueness confers NCPs a number of strengths in ensuring the effectiveness of the Guidelines and RBC in general.
 This is despite the fact that the designation 'National Contact Points' or NCPs for RBC is not viewed as an apt descriptor of the mandate and may diminish their standing and visibility.

-173 - In fostering the effectiveness of the Guidelines, to which 50 states representing over 50% of the world's GDP, and over 70% of global FDI stocks have adhered, NCPs foster the implementation of the Guidelines across a large share of the world's economic activity (see also below). - The status of NCPs as a mechanism created by a binding international instrument and set up by governments gives them legitimacy and authority to act in the field of RBC. - The dual mandate of NCPs, covering both promotion and remedy, allows them to foster the effectiveness of the Guidelines both proactively through promotion and retroactively - through specific instances and access to remedy. - Through regular exchange of practices and peer learning as mandated by the Implementation Procedures and supported by the Secretariat, the NCP network has grown into an unmatched body of expertise and practical knowledge on RBC.
+• Given that 50 states representing over 50% of the world's GDP, and over 70% of global FDI stocks have adhered to the Guidelines, NCPs foster the implementation and the effectiveness of the Guidelines across a large share of the world's economic activity (see also below).

+- The status of NCPs as a mechanism created by a binding international instrument and set up by governments gives them legitimacy and authority to act in the field of RBC. - The dual mandate of NCPs, covering both promotion and remedy, allows them to foster the effectiveness of the Guidelines both proactively - through promotion - and retroactively - through specific instances and access to remedy. - Through regular exchange of practices and peer learning as mandated by the Implementation Procedures and supported by the Secretariat, the NCP network has grown into an unmatched body of expertise and practical knowledge on RBC.
 As a result, NCPs are regularly consulted and often speak publicly about RBC issues.